Tag: social imagination

 I want to have a child

 I’m not quite sure what happened; I was reading yet another book about dementia and I realised suddenly that having a family is a good thing.
 I presume this realisation could only happen for me when the family I was brought up in stopped existing.
-Yes, there still is my alcoholic brother but I don’t […]
+Yes, my alcoholic brother still exists but I don’t have…

 -